Cocoa, Florida: Cocoa Village

 The historic downtown area is called Cocoa Village, situated along Florida Avenue to Stone Street, and stretching to Riverfront Park along the Indian River.
 It has shops and restaurants, and is surrounded by historic buildings and the Cocoa Riverfront Park.
 The Florida Historical Society is headquartered in the historic Cocoa Post Office, originally built in 1939 by the Works Progress Administration.
-The area was revitalized by funding for public infrastructure through the Cocoa Redevelopment Agency, City and private investment.
-Cocoa Village is also home to the Historic Cocoa Village Playhouse which was originally called, The Aladdin Theatre.
+The area was revitalized by funding for public infrastructure through the Cocoa Redevelopment Agency, city, and private investment.
+Cocoa Village is also home to the Historic Cocoa Village Playhouse, which was originally called The Aladdin Theatre.

 Education

-The city area has the following educational institutions:
+The city area has these educational institutions: